Certificate III in Health Services Assistance

 - Any additional vaccinations you may require

-This course is delivered over fifteen weeks.
-Classes are delivered through two main modes of delivery:
+This course is delivered over 15 weeks plus placement.
+Classes are delivered through a hybrid delivery, including both:

 - Campus: Onsite at Mater Education campus (Up to two day per week*).